 Muscular weakness and imbalance can increase injury risk on the trails.
 If you plan on trail running regularly, include lateral exercises in your strength training routine to prepare your body for the movements.
 Lateral exercises can include side-lying leg lifts, banded lateral walks, anything where you move side to side instead of forward and back.
 Try these four lateral strength exercises for runners.

 This tip applies less if you are running on grass trails at a city park and more if you are running trails in a wilderness, the mountains, or a state/national park.
 Technical trails increase the chances of tripping and falling.
 The further you get into nature, the more nature you encounter – including snakes, bears, and cougars.

+Practice smart safety on the trails.
 Bring some simple first aid supplies with you, such as bandages and antibiotics cream stored in your hydration vest.
 Carry mace.
 Check locations of open hunts during hunting seasons and wear bright colors.
 A bear bell strapped to your pack or a conversation with your trail running buddy can deter wild animals – most are scared of humans.
 Most of all, ditch the headphones, stay alert, and if you get a bad gut feeling or are nervous about something you see, turn around.

 Linking up with Coaches’ Corner!

 Do you run trails often?